 Photo by Sebastian Herrmann on Unsplash

-If anyone is looking to sue you, obtain child support, divorce you, or any other legal issues, they may be taking effort to have the papers served on you.
-A private process server can be hired to serve the papers on you in a legal manner and track you down.
-On the other hand, you may go out of your way to avoid the process server, if you are aware that someone is looking to serve you.
-You may think that you can avoid being sued if you cannot be served by a private process server near me, but this is not true.
+If anyone is looking to sue you, obtain child support, divorce you, or take any other legal action against you, they may be making an effort to have the papers served on you.
+A private process server can be hired to serve the documents on you legally and track you down.
+On the other hand, you may go out of your way to avoid the process server, if you know that someone is looking to serve you.
+You may think you can avoid being sued if you cannot be served by a private process server near me, but this is not true.

-- The judge may allow the papers to be left at your business or home with any competent person over the age of 18, if you avoid the private process server.
+- The judge may allow the papers to be left at your business or home with any competent person over 18 if you avoid the private process server.

 - The judge may allow the summons to be mailed to your home or business address via certified mail.

-- If either of these methods fails, the judge may give permission to the person looking to take legal action against you to post notices in local newspapers.
+- If either of these methods fails, the judge may permit the person looking to take legal action against you to post notices in local newspapers.

 There is a myth that legal action cannot be taken against you if you avoid an independent process server.
-This is not true.
-It simply puts off the inevitable and drags it out a big longer.
+This myth is not true.
+It merely puts off the inevitable and drags it out a bit longer.
 As such, you have nothing to gain by avoiding being served.